Substitution (sport): Sports that allow a limited number of substitutions

-Per IFAB rules, teams are allowed up to three substitutions per game, and players may only be substituted during a stoppage in play.
+Per IFAB rules, teams are allowed up to five substitutions per game, and players may only be substituted during a stoppage in play.
 Players who leave the game may not return, and if a team runs out of substitutions and loses a player due to injury or expulsion, they must play the rest of the game short handed.
 A fourth substitution during extra time was trialed by FIFA during the 2018 FIFA World Cup and 2019 FIFA Women's World Cup.
 At many amateur levels, unlimited substitution is allowed whenever the ball goes out of play..